sehlen-bsi/botan-docs/docs/cryptodoc/src/05_07_dilithium.rst

 Key Generation
 --------------

-Botan's implementation of the CRYSTALS-Dilithium signature algorithm is based on the NIST round 3 specification [Dilithium-R3]_.
+Botan's implementation of the CRYSTALS-Dilithium signature algorithm is based on the NIST round 3 specification [Dilithium-R3]_ and can be found in :srcref:`src/lib/pubkey/dilithium`.
 The parameter sets shown in Table :ref:`Supported Dilithium signature algorithms <pubkey_key_generation/dilithium/parameter_table>` are supported.

 .. _pubkey_key_generation/dilithium/parameter_table: